James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    This quantifies "requiring less labels" for each extractor.
-4. **The design lever: a neighborhood-purity regularizer.** A training term that directly maximizes the 1-NN same-class purity (e.g., pull each point toward its nearest same-class neighbor's feature — a local smoothness that the class-mean / clean-anchor terms do not provide).
-Since nn1-oracle correlates at +0.7-0.9, this single term should raise the ceilings AND the AL readiness together — the first design to micro-test.
+4. **The design lever: a neighborhood-purity regularizer.** A training term that directly maximizes the 1-NN same-class purity (e.g., pull each point toward its nearest same-class neighbor's feature, a local smoothness that the class-mean / clean-anchor terms do not provide).
+Since nn1-oracle correlates at +0.7-0.9, this single term should raise the ceilings AND the AL readiness together, the first design to micro-test.

 ### 13.2 Diagnostic batch: purity across extractors, muddle check, label budget